Medical Devices Consultant - Senior Mechanical Engineer

 Responsibilities

-• Collaborate with experts in Mechanical Engineering, Mechanical Design, Electronics Design, Electronics Engineering, Physical Engineering, Biomedical Sciences and related disciplines essential for inventing Medical Technology.
+You will collaborate with other experts in Medical Devices who have backgrounds in Mechanical Engineering, Mechanical Design, Electronics Design, Electronics Engineering, Physical Engineering, Biomedical Sciences, and various other skills essential for inventing Medical Technology.
+Consequently, teamwork will be crucial.

 Qualifications